candostdagdeviren/candost.blog-astro/content/posts/how-and-why-rfcs-fail.md

 ## No Business Need, No RFC

-If we ask a group of four software engineers what changes are needed in a system, we will get at least twenty ideas.
 We introduced RFCs as one way to allow engineers to propose an idea to the business.
 It was a complete failure.
 Although we introduced RFCs as a way to promote ideas and create a feedback culture, engineers who tried persuading others felt lost on how to gain support for an idea.
 Ideas popped up, but they couldn't gain support because there was not a strong business need.

 If there is no strong business need for an idea, there shouldn't be an RFC.
 When I say business, I count both product and technical problems and features.
 When an RFC is written, there has to be direct support from all directions in the business to solve a certain problem.
 I say all directions because the need has to be prioritized.